 The atomic research center said one gram of absorbent material can take out a minimum of 1.5 kg of oil from water and can be recollected by squeezing it.

-The biodegradable oil absorbent can be used 50-100 times, BARC said.
+BARC said that biodegradable oil absorbent can be used 50-100 times.

 The cotton can be used to absorb toxic liquids like benzene, toluene, ethylbenzene, chloroform, dichloromethane, tributyl phosphate, triphenyl phosphate, and others from industrial or municipal wastewater, the statement said.